tahmidrs/E-Commerce-Sales-Analysis-Business-Report/README.md

 # E-Commerce-Sales-Analysis-Business-Report
+This is a pure Data Analysis Project.
 This project analyzes e-commerce sales data (2010–2011), covering data cleaning, exploratory analysis, customer segmentation (RFM), and business recommendations.